German Shorthaired Pointer Information & Dog Breed Facts

 ---|---|

-Are German Shorthaired Pointer dogs easy to train?
-Do they go well on dog training?
-How hard is it to train a German Shorthaired Pointer? | German Shorthaired Pointer dogs are very easy to train.
+How easy is it to train a German Shorthaired Pointer?
+Learn about the German Shorthaired Pointer's trainability and response to training methods. | German Shorthaired Pointer dogs are very easy to train.
 They easily find out the association between commands and actions. |

-Watchdog Ability
+Watchdog Rating

-Is German Shorthaired Pointer good as a watchdog?
-Are they alert at night? | German Shorthaired Pointer dogs are average watchdogs.
+How good is a German Shorthaired Pointer as a watchdog?
+Learn about the German Shorthaired Pointer's alertness and guarding instincts. | German Shorthaired Pointer dogs are average watchdogs.
 If they sense something different, they will alert you, but observation isn't considered their main job.

 |

-Do German Shorthaired Pointer dogs have aggressive behavior to protect their home/house/territory?
-Do they have guarding instincts? | German Shorthaired Pointer dogs are average defenders.
+Is a German Shorthaired Pointer protective of its territory?
+Learn about the German Shorthaired Pointer's guarding instincts and behavior. | German Shorthaired Pointer dogs are average defenders.
 Some dogs are very protective of their territory, while others easily let a stranger to trespass.
 This breed is not sure to defend its territory in every situation. |

 ---|---|